 Almost all of our products allow us full flexibility to print and number with specially requested fonts.
 Sometimes even the ticket number is part of the brand!

 1D or 1-dimensional Barcodes

-Us-Ticket is able to print all widely used variations of 1D and 2D barcodes.
+US-Ticket is able to print all widely used variations of 1D and 2D barcodes.
 1D or 1-dimensional barcodes are recognized easily by their vertical of lines.
 Scanning any cross-section of the full width allows for easy reading of these barcodes.
-They are able to encode letters, numbers and various special characters depending on the type of code.
+We are able to encode letters, numbers and various special characters depending on the type of code.
 Most ticketing systems tend to use Code 39 (also known as barcode 3 of 9) or Code128.
-If you are unsure send us a picture or scan and we can help identify.
+If you are unsure, send us a picture or scan and we can help identify.

 2D or 2 Dimensional Barcodes